Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 General Fireworks Tips & Advice

-The following tips and advice are good to know should the fireworks return in the future, and we hope they do.
+The following tips and advice are good to know should the Celebration of Light return in the future (and if the Summer Lights in English Bay event ends up being of a similar size).

 Fireworks Locations Video